 China Telecom 100Mbps: 980 Yuan.

 Important: Normally, your actual speed will be much less than the speed that you purchase.
 If you pay for 100 Mbps, expect 10-20 Mbps in reality.

 China Unicom – and probably also the other companies – offer a pre-paid USB-SIM modem service so you can get internet wherever you are.
 Even if the price per MB is quite reasonable, it’s quite slow.

-No (the only exception is GeHua).
-They will provide you a modem and a deal-up connection (they have to give you also a user name and password), so if you want wi-fi you have to buy a router (100-200 Yuan) and then configure it with your user name and password.
+Not always, it will depend on the provider and in the city where you live.
+Sometimes they only will provide you a modem and a dial-up connection (they have to give you also a user name and password), so if you want wi-fi you have to buy a router (100-200 Yuan) and then configure it with your user name and password.

-- China Unicom – and probably also other companies – may offer you a SIM card.
-Do not accept it if you aren’t going to use it.
-If you run out of credit, they will close your internet until you recharge it.
-Get the internet back can take days and a thousand of calls.
+- Normally, they will offer you prepaid mobile phone SIM cards associated with the plan.
+Do not accept it if you aren’t going to use them.
+If you don’t use them for a few months or you run out of credit, they will close your internet home connection until you recharge the SIM card.
+Getting the internet back can take days and a thousand calls.

-- You can’t open a line in an apartment where the previous tenant has opened one and left without closing it.
+- Sometimes (depending on the city and on the provider), you can’t open a line in an apartment where the previous tenant has opened one and left without closing it.
 So remember to ask about it when you rent an apartment or room.
-Also, if you aren’t the person who signed the contract, change the name on the contract may take some months and a painful bureaucratic process.
+Also, if you aren’t the person who signed the contract, changing the name on the contract may take some months and a painful bureaucratic process.